Zachbot168/ExcelAutomateScripts/README.md

 This script is useful for cleaning up Excel files by removing rows with incomplete data in the first three columns, ensuring the dataset is complete and organized.

+### Remove Leading Zeros from Date-Time Column in Excel Sheets - "removezeroes.py"

+This script uses the `openpyxl` library to remove leading zeros from date-time values in the second column of an Excel file.
+It processes all rows in the active worksheet and updates the date-time format accordingly.

+#### Features:
+- **Leading Zero Removal:** Removes leading zeros from the month, day, and hour in date-time strings.
+- **Error Handling:** Skips rows with unparsable date-time values and provides informative messages.

+This script is useful for cleaning up date-time values in Excel files by removing unnecessary leading zeros, ensuring a consistent and more readable format.

+### Remove Timezone from Time Column in Excel Sheets - "replaceparts.py"

+This script uses the `openpyxl` library to remove the timezone component from the "time" column in an Excel file.
+The script processes all worksheets within the workbook, updating date-time strings by removing the 'T' and 'Z' characters.

+#### Features:
+- **Timezone Removal:** Removes 'T' and 'Z' characters from date-time strings in the "time" column.
+- **Sheet-Wide Application:** Applies the changes to all worksheets within the workbook.
+- **Error Handling:** Skips sheets that do not contain a "time" column and provides informative messages.

+This script is useful for cleaning up date-time strings in Excel files by removing unnecessary timezone information, making the data easier to work with and more readable.

 ### Adjust DATE and STATION Columns in Excel Sheets - "swapcolumns.py"

 This script uses the `openpyxl` library to ensure that the "DATE" and "STATION" columns are positioned correctly in all worksheets of an Excel workbook.
 Specifically, it ensures that "DATE" is in column A and "STATION" is in column B, swapping them if necessary.